Come the end of September I will do everything I can to get my hands on those sweet little pie pumpkins to somehow fit in our meal plan for the week!

 - Add the garlic and cook for a minute.

-- Turn the heat OFF and add the sour cream then puree the soup with an immersion blender or blender.
+- Turn the heat off, add the coconut milk, and then puree the soup with an immersion blender or blender.
 Sea salt and pepper to taste.
+You can garnish with sour cream or coconut yogurt.
+We like the soup with roasted pumpkin seeds too!

 Looks great!